Chimalpopoca: Death

-When Tezozomoc died in 1427 after a long reign, he was succeeded by his son Tayatzin.
-However Maxtla, ruler of Coyoacan and older half-brother of Tayatzin, soon incited a rebellion among the nobles of Azcapotzalco and usurped the throne.
-Chimalpopoca allied with Tayatzin, and the two conspired to retake the throne and kill Maxtla.
-Friendly relations between Tenochtitlan and Azcapotzalco were thus replaced by insults and violent intrigue, apparently involving tit-for-tat assassination attempts.
-Maxtla sent Chimalpopoca a present of women's clothing.
+When Tezozomoc died in 1426 after a long reign, he was succeeded by his son Tayauh (also known as Tayatzin).
+However Maxtla, ruler of Coyoacan and brother of Tayauh, usurped the throne.
+Chimalpopoca allied with Tayauh, and so Maxtla had Chimalpopoca killed, though the details remain unclear.
+Maxtla also raised the tribute required from Tenochtitlan as further punishment for Chimalpopoca's actions.